r-caamano/ebpf-tproxy-splicer/README.md

         packet fined a matching expired state it will return the state to active.

     In order to support this per interface rule awareness was added which allows each port range within a prefix to match a list of connected interfaces.
-On aper interface basis you can decide to honor that list or not via a per-prefix-rules setting in the following manner via the map_update utility
+On a per interface basis you can decide to honor that list or not via a per-prefix-rules setting in the following manner via the map_update utility

     singly: